-When it comes to a person’s feet, there are many different costs.
+Foot surgery comes with many different costs.
 Loss of work and hospital fees alone can scare some away from having surgery.
-But, it is important to understand your condition and the options available.
+Before deciding against it, it is important to understand your condition and the options available.

 What is Bunion Surgery?

 Bunion Surgery is a procedure that corrects the foot deformity that occurs when the big toe joint protrudes and the big toe angles inward toward the other toes.
-The historical surgery is painful and takes months to heal.
-A new surgery called minimally invasive bunion surgery is less painful and patients recover faster.
+Historically, the surgery is very painful and takes months to heal.
+A new surgery called minimally invasive bunion surgery offers almost no pain and a fast recovery.

-Bunions do not go away.
+Bunions do not go away naturally.
 In fact, they become worse over time.
 They can cause serious issues with your feet, legs, and back.